 Medical equipment supplies

 We work towards a partnered approach to expand health support to hospitals and key health centres.
-Through a strategic partnership with Project Cure, PNG Tribal Foundation and wife of PNG Prime Minister, Mrs. Lynda O’Neill, five hospitals are receiving medical equipment supplies from Project Cure.
+Through a strategic partnership with Project Cure, PNG Tribal Foundation and wife of the former PNG Prime Minister, Mrs. Lynda O’Neill, five hospitals are receiving medical equipment supplies from Project Cure.

 Over K4 million was raised for the medical supplies which were delivered to hospitals at Tari, Lae, Port Moresby, Mendi and Daru.
 The supplies were based off a needs assessment conducted by Project Cure in 2015 and included items such as general surgery packs, obstetrician supplies, biopsy needles and kits, lab supply kits, microscopes, nebulizers and pumps.